UT-CHG/Rathje_DS_template/docs/dawson/usecase.md

 **Carlos del-Castillo-Negrete, University of Texas at Austin**
 **Benjamin Pachev, University of Texas at Austin**

 The following use case presents an example of how to leverage the Tapis API to run an ensemble of HPC simulations.
 The specific workflow to be presented consists of running ADCIRC, a storm-surge modeling application available on DesignSafe, using the parametric job launcher pylauncher.
 All code and examples presented are meant to be be executed from a Jupyter Notebook on the DesignSafe platform and using a DesignSafe account to make Tapis API calls.
-Accompanying notebooks for this use case can be found in the ADCIRC folder in [Community Data](https://www.designsafe-ci.org/data/browser/public/designsafe.storage.community/Use%20Case%20Products/ADCIRC).
+Accompanying jupyter notebooks for this use case can be found in the ADCIRC folder in [Community Data](https://www.designsafe-ci.org/data/browser/public/designsafe.storage.community/Use%20Case%20Products/ADCIRC).

 Learn more: [Jupyter notebooks on DS Juypterhub](https://www.designsafe-ci.org/rw/workspace/#!/Jupyter::Analysis).

 ## Background

 ### Citation and Licensing

-* Please cite [Dawson et al. (2021)](https://doi.org/10.17603/ds2-68a9-0s64) if using any of the Texas FEMA Hurricane data used in the examples below.

 * Please cite [Rathje et al. (2017)](https://doi.org/10.1061/(ASCE)NH.1527-6996.0000246) to acknowledge the use of DesignSafe resources.